Best things to do in Japan

-The smallest and least populated of the big four islands is Shikoku.
+The smallest and least populated of Japan's big four islands is Shikoku.
 Its claim to fame, apart from some fantastic udon, is Shikoku Henro, the 1,200km circular pilgrimage route covering 88 temples, designed to give pilgrims ample opportunity for spiritual reflection.

 If you don’t have time to visit all 88 temples yourself, pick and choose some of the more noteworthy ones, such as Zentsu-ji (no. 75), where Kōbō Daishi was born (founder of the Shingon or "True Word" school of Buddhism); or Konpira-san which requires visitors to climb 1,368 steps up Mount Zozu to reach the shrine.

 If spiritual enlightenment isn’t your thing, you won’t be short of things to do on the island, which boasts rugged coastline and majestic mountain ranges enticing you to explore.
 Canoe along the Shimanto river which slowly meanders its way between white sand banks and lush green trees – you might even come across a local fisherman angling for river shrimp and eels.

 7. Lose yourself in the Tsukiji seafood market

 There are few places more tantalising to seafood lovers than Tokyo’s Tsukiji Fish Market,- a must visit during your Japan trip!.
 Turning over billions of dollars worth of fresh seafood each year, Tsukiji is a chaotic maze of vendors, restauranteurs and every variety of sea life imaginable.